aspiringguru/ios-bootcamp/make-an-app-session-1.md

 > Whether splitting your view configuration between code and storyboards is a debate for another time.
 Also, interface builder often uses different names for variables / properties than the names in the documentation.
 Hooray!

 Let's style the labels we had before.
-Click the slider icon in the top half of the Utilities pane.
+Click the slider icon to open the **Attributes Inspector** in the top half of the **Utilities** pane.
 This is how you can access the attributes for tweaking views.
 Style it to your hearts content.

 > Fun fact, you can write custom views with the ability to render in interface builder!
 Custom views are a huge rabbit-hole so we won't cover them today.
 See https://developer.apple.com/library/content/documentation/WindowsViews/Conceptual/ViewPG_iPhoneOS/ to get started.
 We won't cover custom drawing or `@IBDesignable` items either, but see our friend NSHipster for a good overview: http://nshipster.com/ibinspectable-ibdesignable/.